kidfromtheblueland/kunitz-hmm/README.md

 - Develop a web tool or Python package for easy use of the model by the community.
 - Investigate the use of deep learning-based methods (e.g., Transformer-based protein language models) for comparison with the classical HMM approach.

+# Supervisor
+Professor Emidio Capriotti

+# License
+This project is licensed under the MIT License (LICENSE).